 MySQL Cluster replication.
 Replication between MySQL Clusters is now supported.
 It is now also possible to replicate between a MySQL Cluster and a noncluster database.
 See Section 17.6, “MySQL Cluster Replication”.

 MySQL Cluster disk data storage.
+Formerly, the

 Improved backups for MySQL Cluster.
 A fault arising in a single data node during a Cluster backup no longer causes the entire backup to be aborted, as occurred in previous versions of MySQL Cluster.